-Peppermint oil is commonly used as a flavoring agent in fragrances and candy, but it also contains many health benefits.
+Peppermint oil is commonly a flavoring agent in fragrances and candy, but it also contains many health benefits.

-Derived from the peppermint plant and a cross between spearmint and watermint, peppermint oil is used for multiple health conditions.
+Derived from the peppermint plant and a cross between spearmint and water mint, peppermint oil can treat multiple health conditions.
 Historically, peppermint oil is known at the world’s oldest medicine, due to its many uses.